cotes2020/jekyll-theme-chirpy/_posts/2019-08-09-getting-started.md

 It depends on how you use the theme:

-- If you are using the theme gem (there will be `gem "jekyll-theme-chirpy"` in the `Gemfile`), editing the `Gemfile` and update the version number of the them gem, for example:
+- If you are using the theme gem (there will be `gem "jekyll-theme-chirpy"` in the `Gemfile`), editing the `Gemfile` and update the version number of the theme gem, for example:

     ```diff
   - gem "jekyll-theme-chirpy", "~> 3.2", ">= 3.2.1"